 - Quality gently used clothing in current styles

-- Clients may visit the Chesed Center once per calendar month for refrigerated and frozen food as well as all cleaning, hygiene, paper and food products.
+- Clients may visit the Chesed Center once per calendar month for refrigerated, frozen, and shelf-stable food as well as all cleaning and household supplies, personal care products.

-- Clients are eligible to use the Chesed Center if your combined household income is at or below 200% of the Federal Poverty Income Guidelines for your family size.
+- Clients are eligible to use the Chesed Center if the combined household income is at or below 200% of the Federal Poverty Income Guidelines*.
 Family size should be calculated by adding the number of adult heads of household plus unmarried children relying on you for basic expenses.
-Please visit www.geshercleveland.com for an FPIG calculator.
+Please click here for an income chart.

 * If your household income is over 200% FPIG, but you would like assistance, please fill out our intake form and someone will contact you regarding your eligibility